OGGM/oggm.github.io/_posts/2017-12-18-3rd-workshop-announcement.md

 Anyone interested in the model, or in glaciological modeling in general!
-In particular, we would like to encourage potential users and developers to join us to get to know each other and to gather first hand information about the model internals.
-Note that in case of high interest we have might have to limit the number of participants.
+In particular, we would like to encourage potential users and developers to join us to get to know each other and to gather first-hand information about the model internals.
+Note that in case of high interest we might have to limit the number of participants.

 ### Workshop fee

-In addition to the hotel reservations (€79 per night per person in a double room including all meals, €89 for a single room), there will be a small conference fee to cover the other organization costs (exact amount to be announced, but probably no more than €100 per person).
+In addition to the hotel reservation (€79 per night per person in a double room including all meals, €89 for a single room), there will be a small conference fee to cover the other organization costs (exact amount to be announced, but probably no more than €100 per person).